ibbles/LearningUnrealEngine/Level Blueprint.md

 Some people have a tendency to dump too much logic and responsibility into the Level Blueprint.
 Makes functionality difficult to reuse between levels.
 Makes a mess.

+## Run events from console

+Events in the Leevel Blueprint's Event Graph can be run from the Console.
+Type `cd <EVENT_NAME>`.